josh-59/smsh/doc/introduction.md

 Expansion
 ---------

-Expansion is the replacement of text with some other text.
+Expansion is the replacement of some text with some other text; this is sometimes called "macro processing".
 All shells support expansion; in `smsh`, all expansions take place within braces, `{}`.
 We can, for instance, declare a variable with `let`, then